firesim/firesim/docs/Golden-Gate/Bridges.rst

    tokens between each FPGA.
 See the SimpleNICEndpoint.

-Defining A Endpoint
+Defining A Bridge
 --------------------------

-Endpoints have a target-land definition and a host-land implementation.
+Bridges have a target-land definition and a host-land implementation.

 Target-Land Definition
 ----------------------

-In your target-land definition, you will define, Scala trait that extends Endpoint that mixes into a Chisel Black Box, or a Module you'd like to replace.
+In your target-land definition, you will define, Scala trait that extends Bridge that mixes into a Chisel Black Box, or a Module you'd like to replace.

-This trait has two type parameters and two abstract members you'll need define for your Endpoint.
-Note that since you must mix Endpoint into either a Chisel Black Box or a Module, you'll of course need to define the IO for that module.
+This trait has two type parameters and two abstract members you'll need define for your Bridge.
+Note that since you must mix Bridge into either a Chisel Black Box or a Module, you'll of course need to define the IO for that module.
 That's the interface you'll use to connect to your target RTL.

 Type Paramaters:

 #.
-Host Interface Type [HPType]: The Chisel type of your Endpoint's target-land interface.
+Host Interface Type [HPType]: The Chisel type of your Bridge's target-land interface.
 This describes how the target interface
 has been divided into seperate token channels.
 One example, HostPort[T], divides a chisel Bundle into a single bi-directional token stream.
 #.
-Host Widget Type: The type of the Chisel Module you want Golden Gate to connect in-place of your black box.
+Host Module Type: The type of the Chisel Module you want Golden Gate to connect in-place of your black box.

 Abstract Members: